Collider (Sam Roberts album)

 The first Canadian single, "I Feel You", was released to Canadian radio on February 28, 2011, and made commercially available via iTunes Canada on March 8, 2011.
 An edited version of the song was made available for free online listening.
 Its video debuted on MuchMusic May 21.
 The first American single, "The Last Crusade", was made available for listening online on March 21, 2011.
 "Without A Map" was released as the second official single in August, with its video released in November.

+The album was nominated for Rock Album of the Year at the 2012 Juno Awards.

+Commercial performance

 The album debuted at No. 3 on the Canadian Albums Chart, with first week sales of 7,000 copies.
-The album was nominated for Rock Album of the Year at the 2012 Juno Awards.

 Track listing

 The pre-ordered iTunes release also features a digital booklet and a bonus fourteenth track, "Pretty Ugly".